rodrigocolozio/rodrigocolozio/README.md

 ### 👋 Hi.
 ###    Welcome to my github!
 I'm Rodrigo - iOS Developer.
-- 👀 I’m interested in iOS Development and Back end Development.
+- 👀 I’m interested in iOS Development.
-- 🌱 I'm currently leaning Swift, UIKit and SwiftUI.
+- 🌱 I'm currently working with UIKit and leaning SwiftUI.
 - 💞️ I'm looking to collaborate on iOS projects and Back End projects on Java applications.